U.S. Air Force says GPS glitch even older than first believed

 On Wednesday, the Air Force's GPS Directorate said further data analysis showed that the issue first appeared in 2011, a year after the GPS IIF satellites become operational, and two years earlier than previously thought.

-Boeing Co (BA.N) is the prime contractor for the GPS IIF satellites.
-Lockheed Martin Corp (LMT.N) runs the ground system.
+Boeing Co is the prime contractor for the GPS IIF satellites.
+Lockheed Martin Corp runs the ground system.

 The GPS office said the issue was infrequent and only 14 message index errors had been uploaded since May 2010, a tiny fraction of the 80,000 navigation uploads handled by the latest version of the ground system software since October 2007.